Who We Are

 Mick McGrath

-A graduate of political science at USYD, Mick cut his teeth as an organiser with GetUp working to oust Tony Abbott.
+Mick cut his teeth as an organiser with GetUp working to oust Tony Abbott.
 He began supporting School Strike 4 Climate (SS4C) as a key project manager of the Sydney #ClimateStrike in September 2019, part of the biggest climate protests in Australia’s history.
 Mick continued supporting the SS4C network on projects such as their Summit in January 2020, bringing together over 100 school students for 3 days from every state and territory.
 Mick assisted the students with adapting to the pandemic by mobilising over 630+ small protests, the most distributed day of climate action in Australia’s history.

 Madeline Price